I’m looking for staff

 If you are in a remote area, contact your local Community Development Programme provider for information on the assistance available to you to employ Indigenous Australians.
 You can find your provider on the jobactive website.

 As an employer, there are a number of financial incentives of up to $10,000 (GST inclusive) to help you increase your workforce.
-Wage subsidies are available to you if you hire eligible job seekers including mature age, long-term unemployed, Indigenous, youth, or parents.
+Wage subsidies are available to you if you hire eligible job seekers including young people, mature age, long-term unemployed, Indigenous, or parents.

-These wage subsidies are available through your local jobactive provider – you can find them on the jobactive website.
+These wage subsidies are available through an employment services provider – you can find them on the jobactive website.